 Painted furniture seems to be all the rave lately, right?
 Chalk paint, Milk paint, latex paint, so many different types of paint.
-BUT, how do you create that antiqued Chippy paint look?
+How do you create that chippy barn paint look?
 What paint should you use?
 How do you apply it?
-I’m going to try to answer all these questions and show you how I painted my fireplace mantel with the easiest chippy paint technique I could find.
+I’m going to try to answer all these questions and show you how I painted my fireplace mantel with the easiest antique chippy paint technique I could find.

 To get the “chippy paint” look, the key is for the paint to barely bond to the surface and crackle as it dries.

 The vaseline allowed the paint to barely bond, but it didn’t create that “crackle paint” look.

 There are many ways to attain this.
 Some people use a crackle agent, but this requires painting a base coat, then painting with the crackle agent and then a top coat.
 If you’ve ever used a crackle agent, you know they can be tricky.
 My one and only failed attempt with a crackle agent was enough for me to look for other techniques.

 Disclosure; this post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 This does not affect the price you pay.
 This disclosure statement refers to the rest of the Amazon links in this post.

 What is the easiest chippy paint technique?